-- (91)(77) "Nonconforming use" means an existing shoreline use that was lawfully established prior to the effective date of the act or the applicable master program, but which does not conform to present use regulations due to subsequent changes to the master program. - (92)(78) "Non-water-oriented uses" means those uses that are not water-dependent, water-related, or water-enjoyment. - (93)(79) "Normal maintenance" means those usual acts that are necessary to prevent a property's decline, lapse, or cessation from a lawfully established condition. - (94)(80) "Normal repair" means to restore a structure or development to a state comparable to its original condition including, but not limited to, its size, shape, configuration, location, and external appearance, within a reasonable period after decay or partial destruction, except where repair causes substantial adverse impacts on shoreline resources or environment.
-Replacement of a structure or development may be authorized as repair where such replacement is the common method of repair for the type of structure or development, and the replacement structure or development is comparable to the original structure or development including, but not limited to, its size, shape, configuration, location, and external appearance, and the replacement does not cause substantial adverse impacts on shoreline resources or environment. - (95)(81) "Ordinary high water mark (OHWM)" means that mark that will be found by examining the bed and banks and ascertaining where the presence and action of waters are so common and usual, and so long continued in all ordinary years, as to mark upon the soil a character distinct from that of the abutting upland, in respect to vegetation as that condition exists on June 1, 1971, as it may naturally change thereafter in accordance with permits issued by a local government or the department.
-Where the OHWM cannot be found, it shall be the line of mean high water.
-For braided streams, the OHWM is found on the banks forming the outer limits of the depression within which the braiding occurs. - (96)(82) "Practical alternative" means an alternative that is available and capable of being carried out after taking into consideration cost, existing technology, and logistics in light of overall project purposes, and having less impact on critical areas. - (97) "Primitive trail" means unimproved and unpaved, but physically defined pathway for non-motorized movement. - (98)(83) "Priority habitat" means a habitat type with unique or significant value to one or more species.
-An area classified and mapped as priority habitat must have one or more of the following attributes: - (a) Comparatively high fish or wildlife density;
+- functional interrelationships and coherent physical design that includes a mix of water-oriented and non-water-oriented uses. - (86) "Moderate-intensity land use" includes residential at a density of 1-unit-per-acre or less, moderate-intensity open space (parks), and agriculture (moderate intensity land uses such as orchards and hay fields). - (87) "Monitoring" means the collection of data by various methods for the purpose of understanding natural systems and features, evaluating the impact of development proposals on such systems, and/or assessing the performance of mitigation measures imposed as conditions of development. - (88) "Must" means a mandate; the action is required. - (89) "Native vegetation" means plant species that are indigenous to the region. - (90) "New agricultural activities" are activities that meet the definition of agricultural activities but are proposed on land not in agricultural use at the adoption date of this SMP. - (91) "New construction" means structures for which the start of construction commenced on or after the effective date of the ordinance codified in this SMP. - (92) "Non-water-oriented uses" means those uses that are not water-dependent, water-related, or water-enjoyment. - (93) "Normal maintenance" means those usual acts that are necessary to prevent a property's decline, lapse, or cessation from a lawfully established condition. - (94) "Normal repair" means to restore a structure or development to a state comparable to its original condition including, but not limited to, its size, shape, configuration, location, and external appearance, within a reasonable period after decay or partial destruction, except where repair causes substantial adverse impacts on shoreline resources or environment.
+Replacement of a structure or development may be authorized as repair where such replacement is the common method of repair for the type of structure or development, and the replacement structure or development is comparable to the original structure or development including, but not limited to, its size, shape, configuration, location, and external appearance, and the replacement does not cause substantial adverse impacts on shoreline resources or environment. - (95) "Ordinary high water mark (OHWM)" means that mark that will be found by examining the bed and banks and ascertaining where the presence and action of waters are so common and usual, and so long continued in all ordinary years, as to mark upon the soil a character distinct from that of the abutting upland, in respect to vegetation as that condition exists on June 1, 1971, as it may naturally change thereafter in accordance with permits issued by a local government or the department.
+Where the OHWM cannot be found, it shall be the line of mean high

-- (b) Comparatively high fish or wildlife species diversity;

-- (c) Fish spawning habitat;

-- (d) Important wildlife habitat;

-- (e) Important fish or wildlife seasonal range;

-- (f) Important fish or wildlife movement corridor;

-- (g) Rearing and foraging habitat;

-- (h) Refugia habitat;

-- (i) Limited availability;

-- (j) High vulnerability to habitat alteration; or

-- (k) Unique or dependent species.
+- water.
+For braided streams, the OHWM is found on the banks forming the outer limits of the depression within which the braiding occurs. - (96) "Practical alternative" means an alternative that is available and capable of being carried out after taking into consideration cost, existing technology, and logistics in light of overall project purposes, and having less impact on critical areas. - (97) "Primitive trail" means unimproved and unpaved, but physically defined pathway for non-motorized movement. - (98) "Priority habitat" means a habitat type with unique or significant value to one or more species.
+An area classified and mapped as priority habitat must have one or more of the following attributes: - (a) Comparatively high fish or wildlife density; - (b) Comparatively high fish or wildlife species diversity; - (c) Fish spawning habitat; - (d) Important wildlife habitat; - (e) Important fish or wildlife seasonal range; - (f) Important fish or wildlife movement corridor; - (g) Rearing and foraging habitat; - (h) Refugia habitat; - (i) Limited availability; - (j) High vulnerability to habitat alteration; or - (k) Unique or dependent species.